MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/06-configure-lobby-sensitive-meetings.md

 If your organization has meetings where highly sensitive information is shared and you need to be sure that only certain people attend, consider using a meeting template or sensitivity label that only allows meeting organizers to bypass the lobby.
 This ensures that organizers can vet each incoming participant to make sure they should be in the meeting.

-For sensitive meetings in general, consider using the invited people option.
+For sensitive meetings in general, consider using the **People who were invited** option.
 This ensures that people who were not directly invited by the meeting organizer go through the lobby.

 For information about using meeting templates and sensitivity labels together, see [Use Teams custom meeting templates with sensitivity labels](/microsoftteams/meeting-templates-with-sensitivity-labels).

 ### Attendees calling in by phone

 By default, attendees who are dialing in by phone go through the lobby.
 Administrators can change this default with the **Dial-in users can bypass the lobby** admin meeting policy.
+If you want to disable this setting completely, you must use a meeting template or sensitivity label.

 If there area circumstances where you want to allow callers to bypass the lobby, meeting organizers can control this setting, or you can enforce it through a meeting template or sensitivity label.